 Nanaimo's harbour and associated waterfront offers a significant opportunity to initiate and fulfill an unprecedented mandate - the development of appropriate and complementary land uses that foster community, cultural, economic, environmental, and social well-being.
-Nanaimo has a chance to create a harbour and waterfront with a legacy that is celebrated today and for generations.
+Nanaimo has a chance to create a harbour and waterfront with a legacy that is celebrated for, and by, future generations.

-The Port Drive Waterfront Master Plan covers a total area of 9.9 hectares (24.4 acres) and is located at the waterfront edge of Downtown Nanaimo, next to the Gabriola ferry terminal and across from Port Place Mall.
+The Port Drive Waterfront Master Plan covers a total area of 9.9 hectares (24.4 acres) and is located at the waterfront edge of Downtown Nanaimo, next to the Gabriola ferry Terminal and across from Port Place Mall.